 Prior ity riority What priority is this project in its region?
-[Priority 1, 2, 3, or no priority, based on the FY2024 CoC Funding Priorities document] 1 no p 2 3 priority Sect tion V: Organizational Capacity Section V Sco re Possib le Points: 16 Jum Points Required or Review is Triggered: 9 Comp leted Similar Projects Possible Score Project Score 5.1 The applicant or subrecipients successfully implemented this same type of project (Permanent Supportive Housing, Rapid Rehousing/SSO-CE).
+[Priority 1, 2, 3, or no priority, based on the FY2025 CoC Funding Priorities document] 1 no p 2 3 priority Sect tion V: Organizational Capacity Section V Sco re Possib le Points: 16 num Points Required or Review is Triggered: 9 Comp leted Similar Projects Possible Score Project Score 5.1 The applicant or subrecipients successfully implemented this same type of project (Permanent Supportive Housing, Rapid Rehousing/SSO-CE).
 [Proj.
-App: 2B; New Project Thresholds and Standards Form] Reviewer Notes: 4 5.2 The applicant or subrecipients successfully implemented a different HUD-funded project (ESG, Section 8, HPRP, etc.) or a CoC-funded project of a different type.
+App: 2B; New Project Supplemental Information Form] Reviewer Notes: 4 5.2 The applicant or subrecipients successfully implemented a different HUD-funded project (ESG, Section 8, HPRP, etc.) or a CoC Program-funded project of a different type.
 [Proj.
-App: 2B; New Project Thresholds and Standards Form] Reviewer Notes: 2 Agenc y Stability 5.3 Non-profits Only: The applicant has been in operation for at least three years.
+App: 2B; New Project Supplemental Information Form] Reviewer Notes: 2 Agenc y Stability 5.3 Non-profits Only: The applicant has been in operation for at least three years.
 [Applicant Profile; non-profit documentation] Reviewer Notes: Thres hold tation not provided 5.4 Non-profits Only: The applicant submitted financial statements and a copy of their budget from the most recent two fiscal years.
 (Financial statements will be used to assess the fiscal stability of the applicant agency.
 Financial statements that demonstrate instability may result in the program not meeting the threshold).
-[Budget vs. actual profit and loss statement for the last two fiscal years; agency detailed budget] Reviewer Notes: Thres hold tation not provided
+[Budget vs. actual profit and loss statement for the last two fiscal years; agency detailed budget] Reviewer Notes: Threshold Met Unmet Unmet N/A

 5.5 Non-profits only: The applicant has the financial capacity to operate this program on a reimbursement basis.
-Thresho Met bld [Agency detailed balance sheet] 🗌 Unmet Reviewer Notes: 🗌 Unmet, documentat ion not provided □ N/A 5.6 Non-profits Only: The applicant submitted a list of their board of Thresho old directors and a copy of the minutes from their three most recent Met board meetings.
-The applicant has an active and engaged board of directors. 🗌 Unmet [Board list and minutes] Unmet, documentat ion not provided Reviewer Notes (if unmet or documentation not provided, note why): □ N/A Сара city to Provide Needed Services 5.7 The applicant has the capacity to provide the services that are Standa rd needed. 🗌 Met a) The services described seem adequate and appropriate. b) The staffing pattern or subcontract plan is adequate and Unmet appropriate. c)Project staff have sufficient experience and knowledge to Unmet, documentat ion not provided effectively run the type of project applied for. ion not provided □ N/A [Proj.
-App: 2B, 3B and 4A; organizational chart; New Project Thresholds and Standards Form] Reviewer Notes: 1 5.8 The applicant agency has at least one active SOAR case manager.
+Thresho old [Agency detailed balance sheet] 🗌 Unmet Reviewer Notes: 🗌 Unmet, documentat ion not provided □ N/A 5.6 Non-profits Only: The applicant submitted a list of their board of directors and a copy of the minutes from their three most recent board meetings.
+The applicant has an active and engaged board of directors.
+Thresho old [Board list and minutes] Reviewer Notes: Unmet, documentat ion not provided - city to Provide Needed Services • 5.7 The applicant has the capacity to provide the services that are needed. a) The services described seem adequate and appropriate. b) The staffing pattern or subcontract plan is adequate and appropriate. c)Project staff have sufficient experience and knowledge to effectively run the type of project applied for.
+[Proj.
+App: 2B, 3B, and 4A; organizational chart; New Project Supplemental Information Form] Reviewer Notes: Standa Met Unmet Unmet, documentat 5.8 The applicant agency has at least one active SOAR case manager.
 Dedicated SOAR case manager on staff.
-[NC SOAR program records] 2 Reviewer Notes: Z 5.9 HMIS Participating Agencies Only: Staff delivering services will be responsible for recording client data in HMIS.
-(Dedicated HMIS data entry staff is historically less successful at data management) 1 [New Project Thresholds and Standards Form] - Reviewer Notes:
+[NC SOAR program records] Reviewer Notes: 2 5.9 HMIS Participating Agencies Only (excluding DV): Staff delivering services will be responsible for recording client data in HMIS.
+(Dedicated HMIS data entry staff is historically less successful at data management)[New Project Supplemental Information Form] Reviewer Notes: 1